heblah/hgenerator/README.md

 # hgenerator
-Generate a header with prototypes from current directory and sub-directories ignoring main, static functions and comments.
+Generate a header with prototypes from current directory and sub-directories ignoring main, static functions and lines beginning with comment symbols.
   1- make
   2- cp hgenerator where_you_want
   3- ./hgenerator your_header.h